January 4, 2021

 Butternut Squash Quinoa Risotto

-This vegan butternut squash quinoa risotto is creamy, flavorful and the perfect comfort food.
-Whether you're looking for a simple meatless meal or want something healthy to serve as a vegan side, this quinoa risotto is just the thing.
+This easy vegan quinoa risotto with roasted butternut squash is creamy, flavorful, and the perfect comfort food.
+Whether you're looking for a simple meatless meal or want something easy to serve as a vegan side, this quinoa risotto is a must-try.

 Traditionally, risotto is a not so healthy, dairy-filled, leaves-you-feeling-not-so-great type dish that takes forever to make.
 Yes, it’s sinfully delicious, but the fact that you have to pay so close attention to it, and it could make you cause you some major pain, gives me more than enough reasons to steer clear.
 Or at least find an easier, healthier way to prepare it.